What is Conversational AI — A Detailed Guide You Need in 2023

 Chatbot technologies

 Chatbots primarily provide automated text capabilities through conversational AI on messaging platforms such as Facebook Messenger, WhatsApp and Slack.
-The most popular types of chatbots in use are as below:
+The most popular types of chatbots in use are as follows:

 1. AI chatbot: AI chatbots are powered by machine learning algorithms and can learn from customer interactions to improve their responses over time.
 They use NLP to understand user messages and respond appropriately and can handle complex queries and tasks.